 When you appreciate what you’ve accomplished and are grateful for your own life circumstances, you’ll be less likely to seek social status through vanity spending.
 Remember, when comparing, look up and down to get the average.

 Our online world is full of ads trying to pull you into a state of mindless spending.
 Be intentional about how you spend your money.
 For me, I spend generously on food, health, and making memories but miserly on cars, jewelry, and electronics.
-You get the idea, spend on experiences over things.
+You get the idea: spend on experiences instead of things.

-Bottom line: being mindful is one thing but also the numbers don’t lie.
-If you track your major spending drivers they will show you where your money is going over time.
+Bottom line: being mindful is one thing, but the numbers don’t lie.
+If you track your major spending drivers, they will show you where your money is going over time.
 Lifestyle creep only occurs when you aren’t tracking your spending.

 Finally, don’t overcomplicate on tracking spending.
 A simple review of annual credit card summaries or bank statements should suffice.
-Remember, we want to be intentional about our major spending drivers but not to sweat the small stuff.
-Make sure you’re not reacting to ads and mindlessly spending.
+Remember, we want to be intentional about our major spending drivers, not sweat the small stuff.

 6. Practice Stealth Wealth